-The Melbourne Cup is one of the world's richest horse races.
-Currently, the total prize money is over 6 million dollars, and this is distributed to the connections of each horse in the ratio of 85 percent to the owner, 10 percent to the trainer and 5 percent to the jockey.
+The Melbourne Cup is one of the world's richest horse races, known globally as "the race that stops a nation."
+Run on the first Tuesday of November at Flemington Racecourse in Melbourne, Australia, this prestigious event has been captivating audiences since 1861.
+Currently, the total prize money exceeds $10 million, distributed to the connections of each horse in the ratio of 85 percent to the owner, 10 percent to the trainer, and 5 percent to the jockey.

 Year Total Prize Money Notes